tc39/proposal-smart-pipelines/readme.md

 ## Motivation
 Nested, deeply composed expressions occur often in JavaScript.
 They occur whenever any single value must be processed by a series of transformations, whether they be operations, functions, or constructors.
-Unfortunately, this nested expression – and many like it – can be quite messy spaghetti code, due to its mixing of prefix, infix, and postfix expressions together.
-Writing the code requires many nested levels of indentation.
-Reading the code requires checking both the left and right of each subexpression to understand its data flow.
+Unfortunately, these deeply nested expressions often result in messy spaghetti code, due to their mixing of prefix, infix, and postfix expressions together.
+Writing such code requires many nested levels of indentation.
+Reading the such requires checking both the left and right of each subexpression to understand its data flow.

 ```js